 As the year progresses, we encourage you to keep this handbook in a safe place, and to consult it as needed when you have any questions or concerns about a particular procedure or school policy.
-Should you need further clarification on anything, feel free to call the school for any additional input.
+Should you need further clarification on anything, feel free to reach out to me directly.